cysouw/diathesis/text/c09_adverbials.md

 b.
 Die Leser kaufen den Buchladen leer.
 :::

 Quickly summarised, ~~Evaluatives~~ (see [@sec:adverbial-depictive-predicates]) are basically manner adverbials using an adjectival stem, like *gut* 'good' in [@last a].
 They appear in valency-reducing diatheses, often with reflexive pronouns, typically resulting in intransitive constructions after the diathesis.
 In contrast, ~~Resultatives~~ (see [@sec:adverbial-resultative-predicates]) are adjectives that arguably make up a new verb together with the main predicate.
-For example, *leer* and *kaufen* form a new verb *leerkaufen* in which the first part *leer-* is separable [@last b].
-This is reminiscent of verbs with preverbs like *an-* in *ankaufen* (cf. [@sec:preverbs-prefixes-particles]).
+For example, *leer* and *kaufen* form a new verb *leerkaufen* in which the first part *leer‑* is separable [@last b].
+This is reminiscent of verbs with preverbs like *an‑* in *ankaufen* (cf. [@sec:preverbs-prefixes-particles]).
 Similar to preverbs, diatheses with resultatives almost always lead to a transitive construction with a nominative and an accusative argument (cf. [@sec:preverbs-always-accusative]).
 This parallelism reinforces the widespread impression that resultatives should be considered together with preverbs [cf. @wunderlich1997; @chang2007].^[The Duden grammar [-@duden2009: 790 ] presents *Er hält/macht den Tisch sauber* as examples of resultative constructions.
 However, these examples are probably better analysed as adjectival predicates with light verbs *halten* and *machen*, see the full discussion in [@sec:participles-adjectives-light-verb-constructions].]

 There are nine diatheses in this chapter that seem prominent enough to be given a German name.
 I propose the following names for these:

-- ~~[SBJ › Ø] Wertungsverbativ~~ (see [@sec:adverbial-reflexive-drop])
+- ~~[SBJ › Ø] Aktionsbewertung~~ (see [@sec:adverbial-reflexive-drop])
-- ~~[OBJ › SBJ › Ø] Wertungsantikausativ~~ (see [@sec:adverbial-reflexive-transitive-anticausative] ff.)
+- ~~[OBJ › SBJ › Ø] Bewertungsantikausativ~~ (see [@sec:adverbial-reflexive-transitive-anticausative] ff.)
 - ~~[OBJ › Ø] Aktionsfokus~~ (see [@sec:adverbial-action-focus])
 - ~~[PBJ › OBJ › Ø] Resultativ Ganz/leer-Objekttausch~~ (see [@sec:adverbial-applicative-leer])
 - ~~[PBJ › OBJ › ADJ] Resultativ Ganz/voll-Objekttausch~~ (see [@sec:adverbial-applicative-voll])